630kiran/Mobile-Price-Range-Prediction-The-final-/README.md

 Instructions for running the project, including any dependencies or libraries needed

-Credits and acknowledgements for any third-party software or libraries used
+Credits and acknowledgements for any third-party software or libraries used.